molgenis/aoc-2023/README.md

 ### Download and install

-- your favourite text editor Coium, VSCode has Deno support
+- your favourite text editor Codium, VSCode has Deno support
 - https://deno.land/manual/getting_started/installation (using brew, winget, etc)
 - you can configure to run the current file